mamartinod/grip-nulling/README.md

 - numdifftools >= 0.9.41
 - astropy >= 5.2.1
 - cupy >= 11.5.0 (optional and not downloaded during the installation)
-- lampe >= 0.8.2 (optional and not downloaded during the installation)
+- sbi >= 0.23.2 (optional and not downloaded during the installation)
 - pytorch >= 2.1.2 (optional and not downloaded during the installation)

 ## From PIP